writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 If you already started a meetup group yourself and successfully ran several well-attended meetups, you can `contact us <mailto:conf@writethedocs.org>`_ and we will take over the meetup fees.
 To transfer ownership of the meetup group, you use the `Step down as organizer <https://www.meetup.com/help/topics/19/article/465025/>`_ process and nominate the Write the Docs account as new organizer.
 After the transfer, we will assign you the co-organizer role, which lets you have full control over the specific meetup group without handling finances or global operations.

-Can <company> sponsor a local meetup?
+Can a company sponsor a local meetup?
 -------------------------------------

 Yes, as long as the sponsoring company or organization adheres to the following guidelines: